alovajs/alovajs.github.io/tutorial/client/strategy/use-request.md

 #### Received in force function

-force is used to specify whether to penetrate the response cache.
-The content about response cache will be explained in the [cache mode](/tutorial/cache/mode) later.
+`force` is used to bypass the response cache.
+Response caching is covered later in [cache mode](/tutorial/cache/mode).

 ```javascript
 const { send } = useRequest(alovaInstance.Get('/todo'), {